 Culverts are used to divert or drain water from land above it.
 They are enclosed watercourses and may be quite large.
-Responsibility to main a culvert is usually with the landowner for that part of it that is on the owner's land.
-This may be difficult if it is an old one and is buried beneath the ground and not visible.
+Responsibility to maintain a culvert is usually with the landowner for that part of it that is on the owner's land.

 Blocked culverts can cause the water to back up and prevent it from draining the ground above, as intended and may also collapse.
 They may also contain toxic gases and are dangerous to go into.